6 Places to Get Low-Cost or Free Mammograms — Even Without Insurance

 Though every woman should do breast self-exams each month, women over 40 should also consider getting a mammogram — an X-ray that examines breast tissue — every one to two years.
 (Here are specific guidelines.)

-Whatever your age, don’t avoid mammograms because of their cost.
+But whatever your age, don’t avoid mammograms because of their cost.

 Women today have a bounty of ways to get free and low-cost mammograms.
-Here are six excellent options.
+Here are six options.

 1. Your Doctor